DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/04 Handle the Value Change Event.md

 ---

 To process a new **SelectBox** value, you need to handle the value change event.
-If the handling function is not going to be changed during the lifetime of the UI component, assign it to the [onValueChanged](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/onValueChanged.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#onValueChanged') option when you configure the UI component.
+If the handling function is not going to be changed during the lifetime of the UI component, assign it to the [onValueChanged](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/onValueChanged.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#onValueChanged') property when you configure the UI component.

 ---
 ##### jQuery